Sunday, June 21, 2026

 A paper published in 2019 suggests Leptoceratops may have lived underground, thanks to multiple skeletons of different aged individuals found in what appeared to have been a collapsed burrow.
 This doesn't seem impossible since Leptoceratop's extremely short frill wouldn't have gotten in the way if it was moving around through tunnels in life.
 Sleeping underground is also a great strategy for avoiding predators.

 Despite its size Leptoceratops may have been able to fend off predators by simply being a jerk.
-(This is not backed up by any science.)
+(This is not backed up by any fossil evidence but behavior rarely is.)

 References